- US Online Poker

 “I believe it is incumbent upon this committee and this legislature to be proactive and to protect our citizens,” Iden said.
 “And it will happen.
 So the ‘when’ is up to all of you.”

 Not much of substance came out of the hearing.
-But once again, gaming interests in Michigan are not championing iGaming, at least not publicly.
+But once again, the big players are not championing Michigan online casinos, at least not publicly.

 The three commercial casinos in the state — MGM Grand Detroit, Greektown Casino and MotorCity Casino — did not appear to speak at the hearing.
 But all offered that they opposed the bill as introduced by Iden.
 MGM, at least, said they “support the concept” of online gambling presented by the bill.